 The Schengen Area

 In 2007 Poland joined the Schengen Area.
-Since then, citizens of 26 European countries have been able to cross its internal borders without passports or visas.
+Since then, citizens of 27 European countries have been able to cross its internal borders without passports or visas (including Croatia, the latest country to join the Schengen Area in January 1st, 2023).
 The list includes not only members of the European Union, but also countries which have not joined the organisation, but are part of EFTA (Iceland, Norway, Liechtenstein, Switzerland).
 Moreover, British and Irish nationals can also visit Poland without restrictions, even though the states decided to opt out from the zone.
-The same goes for Bulgaria, Romania, Croatia and Cyprus – countries whose Schengen membership is still pending.
+The same goes for Bulgaria, Romania and Cyprus – countries whose Schengen membership is still pending.
 Their citizens are also able to enter Poland without any extra formalities if they are coming for a short stay.

 European nationals obliged to have a visa